StefanScherer/mac-dev-box/README.md

 ```

 ## Xcode Developer Tools
 You have to download the Xcode Command Line Tools manually, because the direct link responds only with HTTP 403 forbidden.
-So, download Xcode Command Line Tools from [Downloads for Apple Developers](http://developer.apple.com/downloads/) or use the `xcode-select --install` command.
+So, download Xcode Command Line Tools from [Downloads for Apple Developers](http://developer.apple.com/downloads/) or use the `xcode-select --install` command if you don't have an Apple Developer ID.

 These are my current steps to build the mac-dev-box with the pre-downloaded dmg file: